Hardik-111/Hardik-111/README.md

 # 💫 About Me:
 👋 Hello there!
-I'm Hardik Kumar Singh, currently in the prefinal year at Motilal Nehru National Institute of Technology (MNNIT) Allahabad, Prayagraj. 🎓<br>💻 Enthusiastic about development, particularly the art of sculpting captivating website frontends.
+I'm Hardik Kumar Singh, currently in the final year at Motilal Nehru National Institute of Technology (MNNIT) Allahabad, Prayagraj. 🎓<br>💻 Enthusiastic about development, particularly the art of sculpting captivating website frontends.
 I firmly believe in the transformative power of design to craft immersive user experiences. 💡<br><br>🛠️ My versatile toolkit encompasses HTML, CSS, React.js, Express, Node.js, MongoDB, and Material-UI.
-Proficient in C, C++, and Java, I'm adept at translating ideas into dynamic web applications, from responsive layouts to intricate functionalities. 🚀
+Have knowledge of C, C++, and Java and proficient in C++, I'm adept at translating ideas into dynamic web applications, from responsive layouts to intricate functionalities. 🚀

 ## 🌐 Socials: